Oceans cover over 70 percent of the Earth’s surface. All life depends on them for food, biodiversity, and even to stabilize global weather patterns.

 2. Avoid Single-use Plastics

-Single-use plastics, like water bottles, straws, to-go food containers, plastic bags, and product packaging, are wreaking havoc on our ocean ecosystems.
+Single-use plastics, such as water bottles, straws, to-go food containers, plastic bags, and product packaging, wreak havoc on ocean ecosystems.

-According to the World Wildlife Foundation, 8 million tons of plastic are dumped into the ocean each year.
+According to the World Wildlife Foundation, 8 million tons of plastic are dumped into the ocean yearly.
 This means there could be a pound of plastic for every three pounds of fish in the sea within the next decade alone.

 3. Eliminate Plastic Straws

 Eliminating plastic straws could go a long way toward reducing ocean debris.
-Purchase reusable metal, glass, or bamboo straws and keep one on hand while you’re out.
-That way, if you end up purchasing a beverage, you can skip the plastic straw and use your own.
+Purchase reusable metal, glass, or bamboo straws and keep one on hand while out.
+If you purchase a beverage, you can skip the plastic straw and use your own.

-If every person sipped out of just five fewer straws per year, we could keep more than 1.5 billion straws out of our landfills and oceans.
+If every person sipped from just five fewer straws per year, we could keep more than 1.5 billion straws out of landfills and oceans.

 4. Purchase Plastic-free Goods